-7.1.
-The constitution of the council sets out a requirement for community forums to be delivered and this proposal would require changes to the constitution to be considered.
+- 7.1.
+The constitution of the council sets out a requirement for community forums to be delivered and this proposal would continue to meet this requirement. - 7.2.
+Failure to consult residents, stakeholders, and representative groups appropriately exposes decisions made by the council to the potential of Judicial Review.
+Increasing the organisations capacity, and tools for consulting with residents reduces this risk.